 Ask around and you’ll find no two people readily agree on the origins or intended use of this man-made hollow.

 The most common tale, attributes its beginnings to St. Columba, who passed this way in the 6th century.
 Was it the base for a cross?
 Was the water within used to anoint and purify?
-Is there some darker and more pagan usage hidden in the mists of time?
+Is there a more pagan usage hidden in the mists of time?
 Certainly, there is a belief that the water is of benefit to women in childbirth, and even until recent years, a few drops have been know to be added to baptismal bowls of infants!

 There are also less romantic notions, that it is simply the foundation stone of a house, used to support the central wooden roof pole – or more functional still, a partially constructed millstone.